 She has worked in the local food community connecting Valley farmers and chefs during her tenure at Community Food Connections and Edible Phoenix magazine while serving as Partnerships Chair for Slow Food Phoenix.
-Previously, she was a resident in New York where she worked for the advocacy and production company Wicked Delicate Films, overseeing nationwide social engagement and press campaigns for the award-winning documentaries Truck Farm and The City Dark while working alongside development for FoodCorps.
-She also recently served on the Marketing Advisory team for Slow Money’s newest venture, SOIL Trust while working on the development of Arizona’s Slow Money chapter.
+Previously, she was a resident in New York where she worked for the advocacy and production company Wicked Delicate Films, overseeing nationwide social engagement and press campaigns for the award-winning documentaries Truck Farm and The City Dark while working alongside production for the short film The Search for General Tso and development for FoodCorps.
+She also recently served on the Marketing Advisory team for Slow Money’s newest venture, Gatheround, while working on the development of Arizona’s Slow Money chapter and recently joined the Slow Food Ark of Taste Southwest/Mountain Regional Committee.
 Natalie credits her Dutch-Indonesian grandmother with her love of all things food and culture, who served her broccoli and peanut sauce as a child.